axelerant/testimonials-widget/readme.txt

 = Testimonials Widget Premium Plugin Features =

 Testimonials Widget Premium extends the Testimonials Widget plugin with additional selection options, caching, shortcodes and more.
-[Purchase Testimonials Widget Premium](http://aihr.us/wordpress/testimonials-widget-premium/) plugin for WordPress.
+[Purchase Testimonials Widget Premium](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/) plugin for WordPress.
 In using it, You'll not be sorry.

 * Alternate destinations for "Read more" links
 * Built-in update notification
 * Caching of testimonials queries and content to decrease server load time improve page loading speed by 1/10 to 1/2 a second
 * Deletes old and related testimonial cache entries automatically
 * Disable caching for widget, shortcode or theme functions
+* Ensure unique testimonial display per page
 * Excerpts for widget view, with read more link to complete testimonial
 * Filters for caching and more link control, text replacement, and more
 * Prevent duplicate testimonials when using multiple testimonial instances